froeschel/azure-notes/notes.md

 * Deploy ARM with CLI: `az deployment group create --resource-group Responza-KB-Test --template-file template.json --parameters parameters.json`
 * `az group export` captures the complete resource group as a template.
 * When one wants to publish an image to the ACR it needs to be tagged the following way [reg-name].azurecr.io/[name-of-image].
+* ACR a private repository of images.
 * Create a ACR: `az acr create`.
 * Generate an image: `az acr build.` When image is build it is pushed to a registry.
+* Container instances are simpler than kubernetes, but do not offerthe same flexibility.
+*

 ### Web Apps